 Lennon and McCartney were so proud of this song that they included it in their set lists extensively from late 1964 through late 1966.
 Their premier of "Baby's In Black" was a lip-synced taping for their third and final appearance on the British TV show "Ready, Steady, Go!"
 The taping was on November 23rd and the broadcast was on November 27th, 1964, nine days before the British album was released.

 Brian Epstein put together "Another Beatles' Christmas Show" for the Odeon Cinema in London, which ran from December 24th, 1964 through January 16th, 1965.
-These 38 performances (most dates had two shows a day) all featured "Baby's In Black" among the group's 11 song set list.
+These 38 performances (most dates had two shows a day) all featured "Baby's In Black" in the group's 11 song set list.

 April 11th, 1965 saw them return to the stage in the "New Musical Express 1964-1965 Annual Poll-Winners' All-Star Concert."
 "Baby's In Black" was one of the five songs they performed and was broadcast on the British TV special "Poll Winners Concert," which aired on April 18th.

 After filming and soundtrack recording for their second motion picture "Help!" was completed, they finally set off on another tour, this being a short 14-day European set of dates.
 "Baby's In Black" was included on this tour, which started off in Paris on June 20th, 1965.
 The two shows were filmed and taped for radio and television broadcast in that country.

 The song was also included in The Beatles' second American tour, which began at the momentous Shea Stadium concert on August 15th, 1965.
 The concert was filmed and shown in America, but surprisingly not until January 10th, 1967.
 Other noteworthy dates that included the song were the Hollywood Bowl concerts on August 29th and 30th, and the final date of the tour at the Cow Palace, San Francisco, California on August 31st.

 The Beatles' last tour in their home country covered eight cities in ten days.
 December 3rd through 12th brought the group through Glasgow, London and Manchester, and included their very last Liverpool concert on December 5th, 1965.
 "Baby's In Black" was also heard during these shows.